 That’s up from 20,666 firearm suicides in 2012, a 10 percent increase in just five years.

-In each of the past five years, approximately half of all suicide deaths were committed with guns.
+In each of the past five years, approximately half of all suicide deaths were completed with guns.
 Guns are not the most common means of suicide attempts but they are the most lethal, according to the Harvard T.H.
 Chan School of Public Health, which is why firearm suicide is of particular concern for public health experts.
 More than 82 percent of suicide attempts by gun are fatal, compared to almost 66 percent of attempted drownings and 61 percent of those who try to suffocate or hang themselves.

 Gun suicides are most common in rural, gun-friendly states: Montana has the highest rate, followed by Alaska, Wyoming, New Mexico, and Utah.
 The states and jurisdictions with the strictest gun laws also have the lowest suicide rates: Washington, D.C., has the absolute lowest, while New Jersey, New York, Massachusetts, and Maryland round out the bottom five.